 Trail head access points – a sampling.

-The following 7 trail heads comprise a brief listing only of all the places the Avon Trail is accessed along its 113 km length from St. Marys to Conestogo.
-Try out the trail; if you like what you find, consider purchasing edition 7.5 of the Avon Trail Guide containing detailed information about all trail head locations.
-The Trail Guide is available at www.avontrail.ca or at the Stratford Tourism office, Fanfare Books, St. Marys Tourism or other locations listed on our website.
+The following four trail heads comprise a brief listing only of all the places the Avon Trail is accessed along its 121 km length from St. Marys to Conestogo.
+Try out the trail; if you like what you find, consider purchasing edition 8.0 of the Avon Trail Guide containing detailed information about all trail head locations.
+The Trail Guide is available online at Shop, or at St. Mary’s Tourist Office, at Stratford Tourist Office or Fanfare Books in Stratford.
+In Kitchener/Waterloo, at Adventure Guide Inc.(The Boardwalk) and at Wordsworth Books, 96 King St S, Waterloo.
 Your purchase supports ongoing trail maintenance by dedicated volunteers.

 Many trail heads are marked with a small 4” x 4” diamond sign at the road side.

 Once at a Trail head, look for and follow the 2” x 6” white blazes (main Trail) painted on trees or poles, or blue blazes for the Stratford Side Trail.

 Please respect the Trail Users Code:

 • No motorized vehicles or bicycles unless otherwise permitted.